JosefMoosholzer/JosefMoosholzer.github.io/_pages/lauren.md

 # Times are tough
 ...for both of us.
 It hurts me too.
 I have committed to this relationship.
 I have never before opened up to anyone emotionally.
-And never thought I have done to such extent in my life.
+And never thought I would have done it to such an extent in my life.
 But I did.
 I always thought that I would go crazy being around a person for such long periods.
 But I didn't.

 But here I am.
 And you are sitting right there.
 Giving me a weird look, I reciprocate.
 You signal me with your finger to come over, I make baby steps.
 You quickly glance to your left, I take a glance too.
 Another baby step.
 We repeat, until I am standing right next to you.
 We break out in laughter.